 Business owners love Software-as-a-Service for its cost-efficiency.
 Delivering SaaS across its natural multi-tenant environment makes application installation, upkeep, and maintenance very budget-friendly for software providers.

-On the other end of the relationship, users love SaaS for its customization.
+On the other end of the spectrum, users love SaaS for its customization.
 Most SaaS software providers offer their applications in a tiered multi-package format.

 For example, customers can choose four pricing options when they visit Salesforce.com.
-Salesforce offers packages ranging from the Essentials, which costs $25 per month per user, all the way up to the Unlimited – priced at $300 per month per user.
-Customers can take advantage of more Salesforce features and functionality as they upgrade and roll into higher packages.
+Salesforce offers packages ranging from the essentials up to the unlimited.
+Customers can use more Salesforce features and functionality as they upgrade and roll into higher packages.

 Access points are another advantage of offering your software on a SaaS basis.
 Software-as-a-Service providers usually build a certain number of access points into their packages.
-The lowest package they offer may accommodate 5-10 users, while the most premium package may allow for 100 access points or more.
+The lowest package may accommodate 5-10 users, while the most premium may allow 100 access points or more.

-This flexibility regarding licenses and access points makes a SaaS model the perfect option for your software business.
-Users can be confident they’re getting exactly what they need when they need it.
-You’ll also extend the lifetime value of a customer for your business.
-Customers can start small and grow with you by upgrading packages as their business begins to scale.
+This license and access point flexibility makes a SaaS model perfect for your software business.
+Users can be confident they’re getting what they need when needed.
+You’ll extend the lifetime value for customers.
+They can start small and grow with you by upgrading packages as their business scales.

-Because SaaS applications are much cheaper to operate for businesses and their customers, business owners can invest more time and money into the user experience.
-UX/UI (user experience/user interface) design is quickly becoming one of the most important features of all websites and software applications – including SaaS platforms.
+Because SaaS applications are much cheaper to operate for businesses and their customers, business owners can invest more time and money into the user experience (UX).
+UX/UI (user experience/user interface) design quickly becomes one of the most critical features of all websites and software applications – including SaaS platforms.

 The result?
 Your users will be able to jump right in and start using your app right away.
-They’ll be able to take advantage of all the functions or features with virtually zero learning curve, resulting in happy customers time and time again.
+They’ll be able to take advantage of all the functions or features with virtually zero learning curve, resulting in happy customers repeatedly.

 Advantages of SaaS